goffersoft/automating-aws-with-python/README.md

 ## awsbot - aws cli commands

-## notbot - cloudwatch-slack integration
+## notbot - cloudwatch-lambda-slack integration using the serverless framework

+## videobot - s3-lambda-dynamodb integration using the serverless framework